Appreciate the significance, but sounds a bit basic to 2025 ears.

 ANYway...
 Obviously it's nowhere near the worst excesses of the glam era.
 And there are certainly bits and pieces that are, at the very least, enjoyable.
 But it's iust so goddamned much. *A* song or three is great in a dirty strip club mixed in with some other god-awful lowest common denominator top 40 slop.
 But an *entire album* STRAIGHT THRU?!?!!
 Couldn't do it.

 It's a 1-star from me, but tack on an honorary star for trailblazing in the intentional misspellings space.
-(Oh gtfo myface with the beatles--that was one thing.
-These cats are capitalizing on each &every opportunity to trick things up.
+(Oh gtfo myface with the beatles--that was one thing & a clever pun.
+These cats are capitalizing on each &every opportunity to trick things up for apparently no reason other than they love chaos.
 Shoutout the OG *Cum on Feel tha Noize* AND a double high five for being significant/influential in their scene.
 But still.
 Point-83 stars, rounded up to 1.

 This is just the kick in the pants that I needed to FINALLY check out this artist.
 Here's the thing: the *most* contemporary hip hop I listen to is roundabout 20 years old by now.
 And so that's a lot of years of evolution of sound & production & style & what-have-yous.
-So I was a tad bit trepidatious about losing deniability that I am now Old-Man-whining-about-the-whippersnappers-of-today.
+So I was a tad bit trepidatious about not being able to get past that surface level.
 Also, popular appeal is generally an indicator that I'm not gonna like it.
 But the reputation cannot be ignored.
 And the accolades, in numbers & prestige, demand attention.

 Review: This is fukkn brilliant.
 MAXIMUM STARS!!
 And this *ain't* the Pulitzer album??
-My concern re: the new-fangled sound & style of a generation that ain't mine was not completely unfounded.
+My concern re: the new-fangled sound & style of the kids today was not completely unfounded.
 But that's my issue to overcome & it is quickly dissipating with every spin.
 Plus *everything else* is so fukkn incredible that it's easily overcome.
 I've had this muhffker on repeat thru the weekend & i plan to take a break only so I can rate the next album in my journey.
 But you can bet I'm coming straight back to this one & it's going straight into the regular rotation.
 Cannot WAIT to continue this man's discography.

 FIVE STARS PLUS!!
 And gonna add an asterisk to differentiate it from other "regular" 5-star albums because this is a level above